andrewcooke/choochoo/docs/fix-fit.md

 can be discarded using `--discard` (this is useful when fine-tuning parameters).

+Alternatively, if `--name-bad` or `--name-good` is given, then the names (only) of good (or bad, respectively) files is printed to stdout.
+Typically this is used with `-v 0` to suppress logging.

 ## Further Reading

   * `ch2 fix-fit -h` and `ch2 help fix-fit` show options and use.